-Two seat roadsters might be romanticized by the popular media, but four seater convertibles have an important place in the sun, too.These are the practical drop tops, the ones that can be counted on to ferry a couple of extra friends or family members in a pinch, and the vehicles that offer just enough usability to be considered viable daily driver replacements.
-We've put together a list of some of the most popular four seater convertibles on the market.
-Let's take a quick look at our entries to get a feel for what is out there in the practical rag top segment.
+While 2-seat roadsters might be romanticized by the popular media, 4-seater convertibles have an important place in the sun, too.These are the practical drop tops, the ones that can be counted on to ferry a couple of extra friends or family members in a pinch, and the vehicles that offer just enough usability to be considered viable daily driver replacements.
+We've put together a list of some of the most popular 4-seater convertibles on the market.
+Let's take a quick look at our entries to get a feel for what is out there in the practical ragtop segment.

-The 2015 Jeep Wrangler might not be the most powerful car on this list, or have the best road manners.
+The 2016 Jeep Wrangler might not be the most powerful car on this list, or have the best road manners.
 But it’s the only option when you want to get some fresh air and have a little off-roading adventure.
-The 2015 Wrangler is offered in two-door and four-door versions, can be had with a soft top or a hard top, and can be equipped with one of several available four-wheel drive systems to suit your terrain preferences.
+The 2016 Wrangler is offered in 2-door and 4-door versions, can be had with a soft top or a hard top, and can be equipped with one of several available 4-wheel drive systems to suit your terrain preferences.
 An excellent suspension system and extra ground clearance add to the open-top fun.

 2) 2015 Infiniti Q60